Screening tenants and managing applications

 • Requirements (no smoking, pets, etc.)

 This generates a shareable page you can post anywhere.
+The listing automatically links to your application form.

 Receiving Applications